MicrosoftLearning/mslearn-postgresql/Instructions/Labs/18-translate-text.md

     git clone https://github.com/MicrosoftLearning/mslearn-postgresql.git
     ```

+    If you have already cloned this GitHub repo in a prior module, it will still be available to you and you may receive the following error message:

+    ```bash
+    fatal: destination path 'mslearn-postgresql' already exists and is not an empty directory.
+    ```

+    If you receive this message, you can safely continue to the next step.

 4. Next, you run three commands to define variables to reduce redundant typing when using Azure CLI commands to create Azure resources.
 The variables represent the name to assign to your resource group (`RG_NAME`), the Azure region (`REGION`) into which resources will be deployed, and a randomly generated password for the PostgreSQL administrator login (`ADMIN_PASSWORD`).

     In the first command, the region assigned to the corresponding variable is `eastus`, but you can also replace it with a location of your preference.
 However, if replacing the default, you must select another [Azure region that supports abstractive summarization](https://learn.microsoft.com/azure/ai-services/language-service/summarization/region-support) to ensure you can complete all of the tasks in the modules in this learning path.